chandlerchaos/PHPBitcoinAddress/README.md

 * Requires bcmath extension.
 * Requires unique keywords to be added to an array as specified in comments.
 * Only tested for use with Bitcoin, no other testing has been done although other cryptocurrency options exist.
-* Tested on PHP5 only
+* Tested on PHP5 and PHP7

 Prefix List:
 =============